Skip to main content

 Abhaya’s thoughts were interrupted by Swadhin asking her to join them for the flag hoisting.
 Meera hoisted the flag.
 Sharat, Jatin and the others stood in a circle around it and saluted.
 Kalyani taught little Ira to imitate them.
 The younger children’s eyes shone with pride hearing the stories of bravery of their fathers, uncles and grandfathers.
 The music played on the mouth organ of one of the villagers.

 “Today we not only remember our people but all those in Bengal Volunteers, Congress and Azad Hind Fauj we closely worked with and remember with all our heart.
 Some of them are still working for this nation selflessly as we speak.
-We remember sons of our soil, Binay, Badal, Dinesh, Netaji, Rashbehari Bose, Chittaranjan Das, Khudiram Bose, Prafulla Chaki, Masterda Surya Sen, Bagha Jatin, and the thousand others whose names are etched on the walls of the jails they were tortured at and hanged” Sharat said.
+We remember sons of our soil, Binay, Badal, Dinesh, Netaji, Rashbehari Bose, Chittaranjan Das, Khudiram Bose, Prafulla Chaki, Masterda Surya Sen, Bagha Jatin, and the thousand others whose names are etched on the walls of the jails they were tortured in and hanged,” Sharat said.
 “We remember the daughters of our soil who fought not only the society but also the imperialists to bring us our freedom with blood, sweat and tears.
 Bina Das, Banalata Sen, Pritilata Wadekar, Kanaklata Barua, Matangini Hazra, Kalpana Dutta, Suhashini Ganguly and a thousand others like them.”

 “Vande Mataram.”